What Is TESOL? What is TEFL? Which Certificate Is Better – TEFL or TESOL?By Jennifer Collis

 Is TEFL the same as TESOL?

 In the context of getting certified and applying to jobs, one is not better than the other; they are simply two terms commonly used to describe the same certification.
-Yet, despite the fact that the terms are used interchangeably by most TEFL providers and language schools or online teaching companies, a deeper look at what these acronyms stand for will explain the subtle difference between TEFL and TESOL.
+Yet, despite the fact that the terms are used interchangeably by most TEFL providers, language schools, and online teaching companies, there are subtle differences between the two.
+So, what is the difference between TEFL and TESOL?
+Let’s take a deeper look at these acronyms to explain.

 What does TEFL stand for?